 'And—wow!
 Can I taste honey in here?'

 'Wow!'
 I repeated, genuinely impressed.
 'I definitely want another!'

 An hour later and I'd lost everyone.

-Dom had disappeared with Will Pine (great), Freddie had commandeered a bedroom with the other guys, and I was currently in the bathroom, looking at my hazy reflection trying to understand how I got this drunk.
+Dom had disappeared with Will Pine (great), Freddie had commandeered a bedroom with the other guys, and I was currently in the bathroom, looking at my hazy reflection trying to understand how I could have possibly gotten this drunk.
 After another stomach swooping minute of bracing my hands against the cool porcelain sink and trying to regulate my rapid heart rate, I drew up.

 My reflection looked ill.
 It was like all the anxiety and dread that I felt thinking about asking Dom was seeping into my pores, spreading through my veins like poison, multiplying in my cells like a cancer.

-Abruptly, a wall slammed down on those thoughts.
+Abruptly, a wall slammed down on the idea.

 The living room at the end of the hallway was a colourful cacophony of colour and noise, people screeching, dancing, drinking, smoking.
 The strobe lights flashed erratically, disorienting me, but my swimming head sobered somewhat as Luke's silhouette materialised in front of me.